prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware.md

 ### [Baikal Giant A900 ASIC Miner](http://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_ff3=10&pub=5575177097&toolid=10001&campid=5338112809&customid=dash-miners&icep_uq=baikal+giant+a900+miner&icep_sellerId=&icep_ex_kw=&icep_sortBy=12&icep_catId=&icep_minPrice=&icep_maxPrice=&ipn=psmain&icep_vectorid=229466&kwid=902099&mtid=824&kw=lg)

-This ASIC features extremely low power consumption of 216 W from the wall with a hash rate of 900 MH/s.
+This ASIC features extremely low power consumption, of just 216 W from the wall with a hash rate of 900 MH/s.

-This means that you'll get a great return on your investment for the hardware, especially considering the value of Dash is going up.
+You'll get a great return on your investment for the hardware, especially considering the value of Dash is going up.
 [Cryptocompare](https://www.cryptocompare.com/) estimates an income of about $700 USD per month with this card.

 ![Baikal Giant A900](/img/cryptocurrency/gpu/baikal-giant-a900.jpg "Baikal Giant A900"){: .img-small .img-right}